 This course offers people with intellectual disabilities the opportunity to develop hands-on skills in simulated and authentic work place settings.
-You will have the opportunity to select either hospitality or sport electives.
+You will have the opportunity to select either hospitality or business electives.

 To provide you with an authentic employment experience, this course includes two supported work-placement blocks.
-For your simulated workplace training, you will learn in state-of-the-art hospitality and sport facilities.
+For your simulated workplace training, you will learn in state-of-the-art hospitality facilities.